 Germany may be famed for efficiency, but when it comes to bureaucracy, this couldn’t be further from the truth!

-With that in mind, let’s tackle the basics of the dreaded bureaucracy, and arm you as best we can against this monumental pile of administrative hassle…
+With that in mind, let’s tackle the basics of the dreaded bureaucracy, and arm you as best we can against this monumental and less-than-efficient administrative hassle.

 Life in Germany for Newbie Expats: The Dreaded Bureaucracy

 A word of warning: German bureaucrats in city hall or government departments don’t speak English.
 Not because they don’t want to, but because by law, Amtssprache (official civic language) is Deutsch.

 If you have complex issues you need to solve, take a German speaker along with you.
 If you don’t need an expert and just need somebody who speaks the language to help translate for you, then Facebook Groups are a great place to look.

 The list below is in rough chronological order (first to last) of when you need to tackle it.
 You should, however, try to do all of this during your first 100 days of your new life in Germany, if at all possible!

 Note that we’ve covered the top 10 job portals, as well as specifics for Berlin and Munich, separately.
 That’s why we don’t have this info on here!
 But obviously this is going to be a priority too, right?!